mattermost/docs/source/deployment/deployment.md

 ### Mobile devices without VPN clients

-If the business owner chooses to offer Mattermost via mobile applications available on the internet, by opening ports such as 80 and 443, Mattermost Enterprise Edition-specific two-factor authentication ("2FA") features via a single-sign-on provider supporting 2FA like Okta, OneLogin, SAML-based SSO or similar, or a setup with user login credentials plus Google Authenticator.
+If Mattermost is available on the internet, we recommend Mattermost Enterprise Edition featuring SAML-based single sign-on and multi-factor authentication (MFA) using Google Authenticator.

 The [Mattermost Push Notification Service](http://docs.mattermost.com/deployment/deployment.html#push-notification-service) (MPNS) should be behind your firewall inside your private network.
-MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for iTunes or Google Play, or directly to mobile apps within an Enterprise App Store behind your firewall.
+MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for iOS App Store or Google Play, or directly to mobile apps within an Enterprise App Store behind your firewall.

 Certificate-based authentication for mobile devices is planned for Mattermost E20, [contact the Enterprise Sales Team for more information](https://about.mattermost.com/contact/).